GDV373/The-Malta-Car-Meet/README.md

   - Mozilla Firefox

 - HTML Validtior by - https://validator.w3.org/
-- HTML and CSS validation was done via Direct manual input for each page as these is a known bug with font awesome causing an unfiaxble error using URL Validate
+- HTML and CSS validation was done via Direct manual input for each page and url.
+No errors were given with screen shoots validation below.

   -Index page
  <details>